UFAL-DSG/alex-asr/README.md

                        # with configuration of the pitch extractor.
 --bits_per_sample=16   # 8/16; How many bits per sample frame?

 # These parameters specify filenames of configuration of the particular parts of the decoder.
+Detailed below.
 --cfg_decoder=decoder.cfg
 --cfg_decodable=decodable.cfg
 --cfg_mfcc=mfcc.cfg